-Recommendation 10: Representation on the NomCom should be reviewed every five years, and, if necessary, re-balanced.
+Recommendation 10: Representation on the NomCom should be re-balanced immediately and then be reviewed every five years.

-Periodically reviewing and re-balancing the NomCom makeup ensures that it appropriately reflects the ICANN community; both from a historic and prospective vantage point.
+Periodically reviewing and re-balancing the NomCom makeup ensures that it appropriately reflects the ICANN community, both from a historic and prospective vantage point.

-A recommendation on a precise way to rebalance the NomCom would require a comprehensive assessment of representation within the ICANN community, including a full understanding of the history and possible future of representation within the SO/ACs.
-It would also likely require input from the Board and the formation of a cross-constituency working group which includes thought representation for emerging communities within the Internet spectrum.
+A recommendation on a precise way to rebalance the NomCom would require a comprehensive assessment of representation within the ICANN community, including a full understanding of the history and possible future of representation within the SOs/ACs.
+It will also require input from the Board and the formation of a cross-constituency working group which includes representation from emerging communities or groups within the ICANN community.